How to Measure for Compression Socks: Step-by-Step Guide with Size Chart

 Compression stockings come in different pressure levels, measured in millimeters of mercury (mmHg).
 The "mmHg" scale refers to how much pressure the garment applies.
 Your healthcare provider will determine which level is appropriate:

-Light Compression (15–20 mmHg): Great for healthy individuals wanting to prevent mild swelling during travel, pregnancy or long work days.
+Light Compression (15–20 mmHg): Great for healthy individuals wanting to prevent mild swelling during travel, pregnancy, or long work days.

-Medium Compression (20–30 mmHg): The most commonly prescribed level, used for moderate edema, varicose veins, early lymphedema and post‑surgery recovery.
+Medium Compression (20–30 mmHg): The most commonly prescribed level, used for moderate edema, varicose veins, early lymphedema, and post‑surgery recovery.
 Many of our clients with CVI wear this level.

-Strong Compression (30–40 mmHg): Reserved for severe lymphedema, advanced CVI or active venous ulcers.
+Strong Compression (30–40 mmHg): Reserved for severe lymphedema, advanced CVI, or active venous ulcers.
 These stockings often require a prescription and guidance from a medical professional.

 Very Strong Compression (40–50 mmHg and above): Used in extreme cases, such as severe lymphedema with fibrosis.
 Always custom fitted and monitored by a specialist.